twevs/twevs.github.io/_posts/2023-03-10-using-high-p-code-to-detect-patterns-in-decompiler-output.md

 ```asm
 li rx,0x20
 ```
 can precede the assignment by an arbitary number of instructions, which might themselves use the same register for other purposes in branches.
 We would essentially have to write a script that works through the function's data and control flow just to have the register value at that point, which almost sounds like running [P-code emulation](https://medium.com/@cetfor/emulating-ghidras-pcode-why-how-dd736d22dfb) on the whole program.
-But the decompiler has already done the job of working through the function to resolve constant assignments; is there really no way to access its internal representation of that information programatically?
+But the decompiler has already done the job of working through the function to resolve constant assignments; is there really no way to access its internal representation of that information programmatically?

 ## The solution: high P-code <a name="solution"></a>